chef/chef-web-docs/chef_master/source/ruby.rst

 -----------------------------------------------------
 .. tag ruby_style_patterns_hyphens

 Cookbook and custom resource names should contain only alphanumeric characters.
 A hyphen (``-``) is a valid character and may be used in cookbook and custom resource names, but it is discouraged.
-The chef-client will return an error if a hyphen is not converted to an underscore (``_``) when referencing from a recipe the name of a custom resource in which a hyphen is located.
+The Chef Infra Client will return an error if a hyphen is not converted to an underscore (``_``) when referencing from a recipe the name of a custom resource in which a hyphen is located.

 .. end_tag